 3.54.
 In the interest of value maximisation, a typical formal insolvency process provides for claw back of value lost through avoidance transactions.
 The Code requires the RP to determine avoidance transactions entered by the CD prior to commencement of CIRP and to file applications before the AA for appropriate orders.
-The Apex Court has delineated the duties and responsibilities of the RP in respect of avoidance transactions.
-Since pre-pack framework envisages a shorter time frame, it may be difficult for the RP to deal with the entire spectrum of avoidance transactions.
+The Apex Court has delineated the duties and responsibilities of the RP in respect of avoidance transactions.141 Since pre-pack framework envisages a shorter time frame, it may be difficult for the RP to deal with the entire spectrum of avoidance transactions.
 There was a suggestion to consider limiting his responsibilities to only fraudulent transactions.
-It was, however, noted that the incidence of avoidance transactions, for which applications have been filed in CIRPs so far, does not indicate that such transactions are rare.
+It was, however, noted that the incidence of avoidance transactions are rare.
 Overlooking such transactions completely under pre-pack may not be in the best interest of the CD.
 It may raise moral hazard issues and one may use pre-pack to escape such transactions.
 The sub-committee, therefore, recommends application of normal provisions relating to avoidance transactions to pre-pack.

-&lt;sup>141 Supreme Court (2020), Anuj Jain Interim Resolution Professional for Jaypee Infratech Limited Vs. Axis Bank Limited Etc. Etc. [Civil Appeal Nos.
+141 Supreme Court (2020), Anuj Jain Interim Resolution Professional for Jaypee Infratech Limited Vs. Axis Bank Limited Etc. Etc. [Civil Appeal Nos.
 8512-8527/2019]